 Finding Your Brand Voice: From Personality to Point of View

-In this post, you’ll learn how to shape a brand voice and build a point of view system.
+In this post, you’ll learn how to shape a brand voice and build a point of view system that establishes personality and authority in your niche.

 What is Brand Voice?

-Voice is the personality behind your words.
+Brand voice is the consistent way your brand speaks about its work and the world around it.
+It’s what allows someone to recognize your writing before they recognize your name.
 If you’ve ever read something and instantly known who wrote it (even before seeing the name) then you have an idea of what brand voice means.

 Consider how your voice ties your communication together.
 Is it warm and welcoming?
 Bold and irreverent?
 Quietly confident?
 Curious and poetic?
 What does it tell readers about your brand?